Top 15 Countries With Totally or Almost Free Tuition for International Students

 Admin fees: None

-France may not be as well known as Germany in affordable education.
-But international students may be surprised to learn that they can also study abroad in France for free (or at a very low cost) regardless of their nationality.
+Maybe Germany is better known for affordable education than France is.
+However, regardless of their nationality, international students may be shocked to hear that they can also study abroad in France for free, or at a very low cost.

 10. Czech Republic